uw-sig/OntTK/README.md

 ## Configuration

 Before you build/deploy this project, you first need to configure it for your ontology and SPARQL endpoint.
-Instructions can be found in the wiki at: https://github.com/uw-sig/OntTK/wiki/Configuring-OntTK.
+Instructions can be found on the wiki at: https://github.com/uw-sig/OntTK/wiki/Configuring-OntTK.
 After configuration, use the NPM operations below for building and testing.

 ## Build Setup